balinterdi/balinterdi.github.com/source/_posts/2011-10-19-event_loop_primer.markdown

 And that's it.
 I hope this simple example pushes you up on that pesky learning curve.

+(The snippet was published by the kind permission of the author.)

 [1]: http://teddziuba.com/2011/10/node-js-is-cancer.html
 [2]: http://pragprog.com/book/tbcoffee/coffeescript
 [3]: http://jashkenas.github.com/coffee-script/